ElectronSutra/venture/pages/the-realm/immaculates/immaculate-dragons.md

 stray her from her course.
 In challenging these Anathema, Mela is forced to undergo three sacrifices.
 First, the Anathema targeted her Love by murdering her unnamed and undetailed lover.
-Second, the Anathema destroy her Home by razing the kingdom of her youth and desecrating the tombs of her parents.
+Second, the Anathema destroy her Home by razing the kingdom of her youth and desecrating the tombs of her people.
 Lastly, the Anathema target her Cameraderie by separating Mela from her saint-like traveling companions.
 After enduring each of the Three Sacrifices, Mela redoubles her intent to defeat the Anathema, and delivers a speech indicating the virtuous